yarden/rnaseqlib/docs/source/index.rst

     useful features of gene tables
   * Index the genome files using ``bowtie-build``

+For the mouse and human genomes, sequences of ribosomal RNA (rRNA) are automatically downloaded from NCBI and built into the Bowtie index as ``chrRibo``.
+The pipeline relies on ``chrRibo`` in later steps to filter out rRNA reads and measure the level of rRNA contamination in samples.

 Configuration: specifying your data and mapping parameters
 ----------------------------------------------------------
 .. _config:

 The settings of the RNA-Seq pipeline are specified through a single settings file that contains four main sections:

   * ``pipeline``: what data type is used (e.g. RNA-Seq, Ribo-Seq, etc.)
   * ``pipeline-files``: where the pipeline initialization files are stored
   * ``mapping``: parameters related to mapping of the data (e.g. what mapper to use, where the genome index is.)
   * ``data``: where the input sequence files are and where the results should be outputted

 The following is an example settings file for a set of mRNA-Seq samples: ::